 To start with, there is a certain confusion in the market about the meaning of GDPR.
 The regulation stands for General (all markets, all verticals, all EU countries, analog and digital) Data Protection (note “protection” rather than “privacy”) Regulation (regulated, enforced and with penalties).

-According to the Identity Theft Resource Center, in 2016 nearly 60% of the data breaches occurred due to hacking, skimming or phishing attacks, compared to a merely 10% by any other type of data breaches.
-With the business and the health markets being the most affected ones.
+According to the Identity Theft Resource Center, nearly 60% of the data breaches occurred due to hacking, skimming or phishing attacks, compared to a merely 10% by any other type of data breaches in 2016.
+With the business and the health markets being most affected.

 While data breaches and cyber security are nothing new, the direct impact on the data privacy (in the event of a data breach) changes the dynamic of the technical requirements.
 This is not about security anymore.
 It becomes an issue of data protection and its consequences on data privacy.